j-steinbach/j-steinbach.github.io/src/content/blog/chatgpt-obsidian-anki.md

 ## Goal/What I want

-Turn the most common French words into Anki cards.
+Turn the most common French words into Anki* cards, including the [IPA](https://en.wikipedia.org/wiki/International_Phonetic_Alphabet) pronounciation.
 Ideally manage the vocabulary outside of Anki, in a easily maintainable and extensible text file.

+*In case you don't know it, [Anki](https://apps.ankiweb.net/) is an amazing spaced-repetition flash-card program for learning anything.
+It is free, there is an [Android app](https://apps.ankiweb.net/), and I recommend it 100%.

 ## The stupid approach

-Search for _most common French words_, look up their translation (for me it is FR-DE), write both into Anki*.
+Search for _most common French words_, look up their translation (for me it is FR-DE) and their IPA, write both into Anki.
 One by one. _No way!_

-*In case you don't know it, [Anki](https://apps.ankiweb.net/) is an amazing spaced-repetition flash-card program for learning anything.
-It is free, there is an [Android app](https://apps.ankiweb.net/), and I recommend it 100%.

 ## Introduce Markdown